Azure Storage Account Failover is now in public preview

 Azure Storage Account Failover for customers using geo-redundant storage (GRS) and read-access geo-redundant storage (RA-GRS) accounts is now in public preview.
 Customers can take advantage of this functionality to control when to failover from the primary to the secondary region of their storage accounts.

-Post failover, the storage account is configured to be locally redundant (LRS).
+Post failover, the storage account will be configured to be locally redundant (LRS).
 To resume replication to the new secondary region, configure the account to use geo-redundant storage again (either RA-GRS or GRS).
-Keep in mind that converting a locally-redundant (LRS) account to RA-GRS or GRS incurs a cost.
+Bear in mind that converting a locally redundant (LRS) account to RA-GRS or GRS incurs a cost.